kiringodhwani/RustCheatSheet/README.md

 # Enums
 - Enums allow us to **enumerate a list of variants**.
 - When is it appropriate to use enums over structs?
-	- Ex: Consider IP addresses.
+	- <ins>Example 1:</ins>: Consider IP addresses.
 We can use enums to enumerate all of the variants — there are 2 variants, IPv4 and IPv6.
 An IP address can only be one of these 2 variants.
 Given these properties, if we wanted to express IP addresses in code, then using enums would make sense.

 ```Rust
 enum IPAddressKind {